-Note 1: Excluding consulting fees to management, the payment of which is being deferred, corporate and general costs for the years ended December 31, 2019 and 2018 were approximately \$245,000 and \$350,000, respectively.
+Excluding consulting fees to management, the payment of which is being deferred, corporate and general costs for the years ended December 31, 2019 and 2018 were approximately \$245,000 and \$350,000, respectively.
 For the year ended December 31, 2020, the Company estimates its corporate and general costs at approximately \$250,000.
+For the 9 months ended September 30, 2020, the Company incurred corporate and general costs of \$180,000.

-Pursuant to a flow-through financing completed on June 7, 2019, the Company is committed to make eligible Canadian Exploration Expenditures of \$365,643 by December 31, 2020.
+Pursuant to a flow-through financing completed on June 7, 2019, the Company is committed to make eligible Canadian Exploration Expenditures of \$336,766 by December 31, 2021, (extended from December 31, 2020 in recognition of the potential delays in making expenditures that could occur as a result of the COVID 19.

 Management is of the opinion that sufficient working capital will be obtained from the sale of Eloro common shares, advances from related parties and equity financings to meet the Company's liabilities and commitments as they become due.
+See page 1, Private placement of units.